AdebayoBraimah/CSE505/doc/source/installation.rst

 .. note::

     - This project requires ``conda`` to be installed to install ``clingo``.
-    - If  ``conda`` is not installed and/or in your system path, you can install it via the following:
-    - Download the installer and follow the installation instructions from `here <https://docs.anaconda.com/free/anaconda/install/>`_.
+    - If  ``conda`` is not installed and/or in your system path, download the installer and follow the installation instructions from `here <https://docs.anaconda.com/free/anaconda/install/>`_.
     - To check if ``conda`` is installed, run the following command:
     .. code-block:: bash